rancher/rancher.github.io/rancher/v1.2/zh/hosts/custom/index.md

 ### Adding Hosts to the same machine as Rancher Server

 If you are adding an agent host on the same machine as Rancher server, you must edit the command provided from the UI.
-Additionally, in order for the _rancher-agent_ container to be launched correctly, set the `CATTLE_AGENT_IP` environment variable to the public IP of the VM that Rancher server is running on.
+In the UI, you can specify the IP that you want the Rancher agent container to use to comminicate to your Rancher server.
+It will automatically add in an environment variable to the command.

 ```bash
 $ sudo docker run -d -e CATTLE_AGENT_IP=<IP_OF_RANCHER_SERVER> -v /var/run/docker....